 Autologous blood injection- taking blood from arm and injected into tendon abnormality.
 The aim is to instigate healing and scarring by platelets, a blood content and other factors found in blood.

 Hydrodilation-this is used in frozen shoulder.
 Under fluoroscopy or ultrasound guidance, a large volume of local anaesthetic mixed with steroid is used to distend the shoulder joint.
 This alleviates frozen shoulder symptoms and is preferred to surgical manipulation.
-Prof Khan is currently involved in research in this procedure.
+Prof Khan is currently co-applicant in national research in this procedure (2019-).

 High volume injection- this is used in Achilles tendon symptoms.
 High volume of local anaesthetic is injected around the Achilles tendon, in order to improve symptoms.